dstojkovski/doctor_appointment/README.md

 Before starting, make sure you have MySQL and a web server (e.g., Apache) installed and running.

 Create a new connection with Hostname: localhost , username : root , password : 1234
-Create a new schema in MySQL, named pabau.
+Create a new schema in MySQL Workbench, named pabau.
 Import the provided pabau_appointments.sql file into the database from self-contained file.
 This will set up the required Appointments table.
 Application Setup: